rxseven/docker-playground/README.md

 mkdir onigiri && cd onigiri
 ```

-**2.** Copy the self-signed certificate and public key for the production domain name from [`src/config/nginx/certs`](https://github.com/rxseven/onigiri-webapp/tree/master/src/config/nginx/certs) and paste into `ssl` sub-directory:
+**2.** Copy the self-signed certificate and its public key for the production domain name from [`src/config/nginx/certs`](https://github.com/rxseven/onigiri-webapp/tree/master/src/config/nginx/certs) and paste into `ssl` sub-directory:

 ```
 onigiri